AhindraD/QuizUp---Backend/TimeSheet.md

     --------------
     15 Sept.
 2022
-    09:00 - 11:30: Working on the Quiz API all end POINTS 12:00 - 02:30: Testing in POstman
+    09:00 - 11:30: Working on the Quiz API all end POINTS 12:00 - 02:30: Testing in POstman DONE

-Milestone 1 completed in around 3 hours 30mins.
+Milestone 1 completed in around 11 hours 00mins.

 ### MISC
 21 Sept.
 2022